danielfett/draft-dpop/main.md

 for use in the future, thereby bypassing bank audit controls.
-When DPoP proofs can be pre-generated and exfiltrated, all that is actually being proved in DPoP protocol interactions is proof of possesion of a DPoP proof -- not of the proof-of-possession key.
+When DPoP proofs can be pre-generated and exfiltrated, all that is actually being proved in DPoP protocol interactions is possesion of a DPoP proof -- not of the proof-of-possession key.

-Use of server-provided nonces can prevent this attack.
+Use of server-provided nonce values that are not predictable by attackers can prevent this attack.
 By providing new nonce values at times of its choosing, the server can limit the lifetime of DPoP proofs, preventing pre-generated DPoP proofs from being used.
-When server-provided nonces are used, proof of possesion of the proof-of-possession key is being demonstrated -- not just proof of possesion of a DPoP proof.
+When server-provided nonces are used, possesion of the proof-of-possession key is being demonstrated -- not just possesion of a DPoP proof.

 ## Untrusted Code in the Client Context